samyanez94/Cosmos/README.md

 ## Releases

-[Cosmos is on the App Store](https://apps.apple.com/us/app/cosmos-discover-our-universe/id1481310548?ls=1)!
+[Cosmos: Discover Our Universe is on the App Store](https://apps.apple.com/us/app/cosmos-discover-our-universe/id1481310548?ls=1)!
 Is my first app to be published.
 Please, download it and share your thoughts. 🥳

 ## Author
 * Samuel Yanez ~ [samyanez94](https://github.com/samyanez94)